aterakrofi/Haarcascade-to-detect-swastika/README.md

 2. Download 20-40 good positive images(use fakuum batch download)

-3. Crop images using processing J3
+3. Crop images using processing J3.
-Download processing script from repo - https://github.com/thiagohersan/memememe/tree/master/Processing/PositiveCollectionTagger.
+Download the PositiveCollectionTagger processing script from the repo - https://github.com/thiagohersan/memememe/tree/master/Processing/PositiveCollectionTagger.
 In the repo folder go to data/positive_clean and paste positive images run PositiveCollectionTagger.pde with J3 processing.Cropped postive images would be generated